json-schema-org/understanding-json-schema/source/structuring.rst

 .. note::

     Even though the value of a ``$ref`` is a URI, it is not a network locator, only an identifier.
-The schema may not actually exist at the address specified.
+This means that the schema doesn't need to be accessible at that URI, but it may be.
 It is basically up to the validator implementation how external schema URIs will be handled, but one should not assume the validator will fetch network resources indicated in ``$ref`` values.

 Recursion
 `````````